McArthur-Alford/mmwave-deploy/README.md

 Within the dashboard, configuration can be done on the right, and live data visualized on the left.

 ### Visualisation
-The pointcloud on the left can be moved with mouse drag, and zoomed with scrollwheel.
+The pointcloud on the left can be moved with mouse drag, and zoomed with ctrl+scrollwheel.
 There are transformation options on the top left of the visualisation, rotation and position.
 These allow (for visualisation purposes, they do not effect recording) transformation of the pointclouds.

 ### Configuration
 #### Operations: